yuno-payments/yuno-docs/docs/Payment Features/Cancel-and-capture-flow.md

 }
 ```

-### Manual capture (`capture: false`)
+### Manual capture

+Set `capture: false` to authorize the payment without capturing it.
 With this configuration, Yuno won't capture the payment until you call the [capture API](https://docs.y.uno/reference/capture-authorization) or manually capture it in your [Yuno dashboard](https://dashboard.y.uno/).

-Manual captures are highly convenient since they give you full control of when the capture is performed.
-However, it's important to capture as soon as possible since providers can have time limits in place.
+Manual captures provide maximum flexibility since they give you full control of when the capture is performed.
+However, it's important to capture as soon as possible since payment providers enforce time limits on how long authorizations can remain uncaptured, and these limits vary by provider and region.

 ```json
 {